bpmn-io/bpmn-js-example-custom-elements/README.md

 # Custom Elements in bpmn-js

-An example of how to add support for custom elements while ensuring BPMN 2.0 compatibility.
+An example of how to support custom elements to [bpmn-js](https://github.com/bpmn-io/bpmn-js) while ensuring BPMN 2.0 compatibility.

 ![Screencast](./resources/screencast.gif)

+:notebook: We refer to _custom elements_ as elements with their own representation and data.

 ## About

-This example guides covers the following topics:
+This example covers the following topics:

 * [Creating a BPMN model extension](#extending-the-bpmn-model)
 * [Rendering a custom element](#rendering-the-element)